ember-cli/ember-cli.github.io/_posts/2013-04-06-developing-addons-and-blueprints.md

 [Creating a DatePicker Ember CLI addon](http://edgycircle.com/blog/2014-creating-a-datepicker-ember-addon)

 ### In-Repo-Addons
-Addons sepecific to your project can be created inside your repo and are generated in the projects `lib` directory in a folder with the name of the in-repo-addon, e.g. `/lib/in-repo-addon-name` and follow the same file structure as a normal *addon*.
+Addons specific to your project can be created inside your repo and are generated in the projects `lib` directory in a folder with the name of the in-repo-addon, e.g. `/lib/in-repo-addon-name` and follow the same file structure as a normal *addon*.